emiliogrv/pushkey/readme.md

 # pushkey
-Class function for Push with PushPlugin.js
+Class function Push with PushPlugin.js for Phonegap